marcou-andrew/CX4640Project/README.md

 - When adding a very large number to a very small number, a shift in the mantissa may cause the smaller number to be completely lost, effectively adding zero to the number
   - This can be seen in $3.32 * 10^2 + 2.13 * 10^{-3}$ when $2.13 * 10^-3$ becomes $0.0000213 * 10^2$ as it has to follow the exponent, and is then washed out when the sum is rounded
 ### Subtraction
+- Subtraction can introduce cancellation, which will be discussed in a later section
+- Similar to addition, when subtracting a very small value from a very large value, oftentimes the very small value will be insignificant, and essentially take on the value 0
+- Subtraction is also NOT associative, meaning switching the order in which operations are carried out has the potential to change the final answer
 ### Multiplication
 ### Division
 ###